 Now that you’ve made the decision to go bald, you would want to better understand what will be the impact on your appearance.
-How to know if you’ll look good bald?
-In many cases your look will change considerably after shaving your head.
-There are few things to keep in mind before taking the final step.
+How to answer to the question "What would I look like with a shaved head?".
+In many cases, your look will change considerably after shaving your head.
+There are a few things to keep in mind before taking the final step.

 • Head shape: while we can find examples of bald men with different head shapes, who look pretty good, as a general rule the rectangle, square and diamond-shaped heads look best without hair.
-Having a strong chin/jawline will guarantee a successful bald look for maximum masculinity and sexuality.
+Having a strong chin/jawline will guarantee a successful shaved head look for maximum masculinity and sexuality.

 • Facial hair: If your head shape is more round, oblong or cone-shaped you risk not getting the look from the magazines.
 This is when you should put an accent on your facial hair (beard, moustache) in order to get a more balanced look, putting an accent on other parts of your face.

-• Skin tone: as a general rule the darker is your skin color, the easier it is to pull of a bald look.
+• Skin tone: as a general rule the darker your skin colour, the easier it is to pull off a bald look.
 While there are exceptions, the shaved head looks better on tanned skin tones.
 If you are more a pale type, consider getting some sun exposure before (and after) going bald.
-This will also help avoid a noticeable color contrast with your face, right after you get rid of your hair.
+This will also help avoid a noticeable colour contrast with your face, right after you get rid of your hair.

 On a side note, if you’ve ever had a very short haircut and liked the way you look, then you don’t have to worry, you will look just as good (or even better) when you go bald.